Security Annotation Framework

 • The Hello SAF sample shows the basic steps for setting up the SAF Core module in Spring applications.

-• Instance-level access control with SAF and JAAS.
+• Instance-level access control with SAF.

 • User- and role-based access control.